-- 7. Remove burners from base.
+- 6. Remove radiation plates hanging between sections. - 7.
+Remove burners from base.
 Brush and vacuum burners to remove all dust and lint.
 Verify that all burner ports are free of debris. - 8.
 Place newspapers in base of boiler to collect soot. - 9.
 Clean between sections with wire flue brush. - 10.
 Remove newspaper and soot.
 Vacuum or brush base and surrounding area. - 11.
 Reinstall radiation plates. - 12.
 Replace collector box/transition assembly.
 Seal with sealant.
 Obtain gas-tight seal to prevent flue gas spillage and carbon monoxide emissions, resulting in severe personal injury or death. - 13.
 Replace insulation and jacket top panel. - 14.
-Start up boiler following Section 6 of this manual and the boiler Lighting or Operating instructions (Section 8b or 9b).
+Start up boiler following Section 6 of this manual and the boiler Operating instructions (Section 9b).
 Excessive sooting indicates improper gas combustion.
 If found, check for proper combustion and make any necessary adjustments.

-11a Troubleshooting - procedure
+11a Troubleshooting - components